scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-10 title="Sequence diagram illustrating a path lookup for a destination G in a remote ISD.
 The request (core, x, (2, x)) is for all path segments between a core AS in the source ISD and a core AS in ISD 2.
 Similarly, (down, (2, x), G) is for down segments between any core AS in ISD 2 and destination G."}

 # Change Log
 {:numbered="false"}

 Changes made to drafts since ISE submission.
 This section is to be removed before publication.

+## draft-dekater-scion-controlplane-07
+{:numbered="false"}
+ - Moved SCMP specification from draft-dekater-scion-dataplane-03 to this document

 ## draft-dekater-scion-controlplane-06
 {:numbered="false"}